-I did.
 When I started actively planning our budgets, I wanted something that wasn’t necessarily on the computer, something I could physically stick under my husband’s nose and get him to look at and review.
 Some people recommend a legal pad, but I'm an Excel junkie and I like things to line up.
 I liked the order that came with yellow accounting pads, with all those perfect little lines and columns.
-But I had NO idea where to start if I was going to use one for personal use.
-I think I found one grainy photo online and puzzled it out.
-So without further ado...
+When you're dealing with money, accuracy counts!

-Two last disclaimers here – First, I’ve played around a little and adapted this for our use, and what works best for my brain.
+I’ve played around a little and adapted this for our use, and what works best for my brain.
 After a few months with this, you may find you want to do that too.
 There’s no right or wrong way to do this - it's not like you've got a job or a grade riding on “perfect” use.
 Perfect is the enemy of good.
-Second, I’m using some representative figures here, not our actual income or bill amounts.
-While I want to be transparent in what I write here on the blog, there are still some things I want to keep private.
-Using representative numbers still shows very clearly how to do this.
+I've plugged in some sample numbers to show you how this works.

 In the income columns, I write either our initials, or full names if I’m feeling saucy.
 I also note the dates that those dollars are expected to come in.
 As I mentioned above, I’m using some representative figures here, but I wanted to show what this really looks like.

 Note – your paydays may or may not line up together.
 Ours don’t.
 Sometimes I group them together so that they line up by one of the dates.
-My husband gets more deposits in a month than I do, so I just figure that by the date that my first one comes in, he will have deposits 1 and 2 in the account, and I put his combined total of those two deposits on his line, with the same date.
-For example, $1,000 deposited on the 7th and $1,000 deposited on the 14th would be combined into $2,000 by 6/15, coinciding with the first check of the other person.
+My husband gets more deposits in a month than I do, so I just figure that by the date that my first one comes in, he will have deposits 1 and 2 in the account.
+I add them together and write the total of those two deposits on his line, with the same date.
+For example, $1,000 deposited on the 7th and $1,000 deposited on the 14th would be combined into $2,000 by June 15, coinciding with the mid-month check of the other person.
 We only have so many columns, and this makes it simpler as we go.
 Note that I use one line for me, one for him, and the bottom line in this box for the combined total.

 When I budget for the upcoming month, it's rare that I have all my bills in hand.
-I recommend looking at what you paid last month, or if you’ve already received this next month’s bills, what you’ll be paying for each item, to get an approximate amount for the upcoming bill.
-List each amount due in the column under the paycheck(s) that will pay each bill.
+I recommend looking at what you paid last month for each item, to get an approximate amount for the upcoming bill.
+List each amount due in the column under the paycheck(s) that will pay that bill.
 For example, a Visa bill due on the 24th of the month will go into the June 15th paychecks column, but a water bill due on the 8th will need to be paid for with funds that are in your account on the 1st of the month (or somewhere thereabouts).
 That way you know you have the funds in your account when the bill needs to be paid.

 How do I budget for bills due before the first paycheck?

 Sometimes it’s hard to think about an item being paid on the first of the month, when you may not get your first paycheck of that month until the 7th, or some other day that isn’t the exact FIRST.
 For those, I recommend playing a bit of a mind game, and figuring in “next month’s” payment.
-So as I budget for June, I’m planning on July’s mortgage payment that gets paid monthly on the first, because I’ll need to have money ready to go before that bill is due.
+So as I budget for June, I’m planning on July’s mortgage payment that gets paid monthly on the first, because I’ll need to have money in hand before that bill is due.
 In the image above, you'll notice I put the mortgage payment for July 1 in the later "paycheck" column.
 Make sense?

-Once you’ve listed everything, total up each column's expenses, and subtract the total from the combined income up at the top of that column.
-As your month goes on, go back in at least once a week and fill in Column 3 with whatever the ACTUAL costs were for the item in each row.
+Once you’ve listed everything, add up each column's expenses, and subtract the total from the combined income up at the top of that column.
+As your month goes on, go back in at least once a week and fill in Column 3 with whatever the ACTUAL costs/bill amounts were for the item in each row.
 In column 4, note the difference between what you budgeted and what the actual amount spent was – did you come in under and have money left over, or did you go over budget?

 Assess and adjust, if necessary.